This website has been designed to facilitate public participation in the review

 as well as a SEAWOLF Class submarine.

-The Navy has prepared a Draft EIS to evaluate the potential environmental impacts from the
+In February 2015, the Navy published a Draft EIS that evaluated the potential environmental impacts from the

 Navy’s proposed construction and operation of new security structures and for the